-His Work on Steroids
+His Work on Steroids and Hormones

-After he was denied a job at DePauw for racial reasons, he then tried to look for a job in Appleton, Wisconsin but was denied again since the city had a law against African-Americans staying in the city after sundown.
+Julian was denied a professorship at DePauw for racial reasons, so he then looked for work in Appleton, Wisconsin but was denied again since the city had a law against African-Americans staying in the city after sundown.

 Instead, Julian considered undertaking his own research; he investigated obtaining soybean oil from the Glidden Company in Chicago in 1936 and intended to use the oil as the starting point to synthesize human steroidal sex hormones.
 This was a field he was interested in as his wife was suffering from infertility.